If you are married, celibacy is not your spiritual gift.

 Pray for a feeling of gratitude about who your husband is.
 You married a guy who set you on fire.
 He was and is amazing.
 But, forced into a life that doesn’t include consistent sexual intimacy may have changed his demeanor (can you say grumpy, crabby, absolute jerk?).

 Pray for release of fear.
-I think we fear that we will have to manage some uncomfortable situations if we give ourselves permission to be a sensual wife.
-It’s quite the opposite.
+Low libido wives fear managing uncomfortable situations if we give ourselves permission to be a sensual wife.
+What happens, though, is quite the opposite.

 If there are more serious issues within your relationship, pray for the right resource to be revealed to you.
 But, don’t give up!!
 He didn’t sign up to be a monk and you didn’t sign up to be a none.